stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-And a local class for the implementation of the mapped region:
+And an inner class for the implementation of the mapped region:

 ```java
 public class DefaultDeviceMemory ... {